FalaahArifKhan/fairness-variance/docs/api/analyzers/SubgroupVarianceCalculator.md

 ## Methods

-???- note "compute_subgroups_metrics"
+???- note "compute_subgroup_metrics"

-    Compute metrics for each subgroup in self.test_protected_groups using _compute_metrics method.
+    Compute variance metrics for subgroups.

-    Return a dictionary where keys are subgroup names, and values are subgroup metrics.
+    Return a dict of dicts where key is 'overall' or a subgroup name, and value is a dict of metrics for this subgroup.

     **Parameters**

-    - **y_preds**
+    - **models_predictions**     (*dict*)
     - **save_results**     (*bool*)
     - **result_filename**     (*str*)     – defaults to `None`
     - **save_dir_path**     (*str*)     – defaults to `None`